China - A Trip Along the Silk Road (Part 2 of 3)

 Another crowded bus.
 They changed the ticket routine on us, too.
 The other buses we have taken all had assigned seats, this one instead had a boarding order according to the order in which you bought your ticket and you could pick any seat you want.
 This seems like a better system.
 We got on and got a couple of seats near the rear.
 This is good when you have big bags that need to go in the aisles and people also have to stand in the aisles up nearer the front.

 When we arrived in Turfan a "taxi" driver offered to take us to a hotel for only 2 mao (4 cents).
 We agreed.
 He recommended the Oasis Hotel, but we didn't know where that was so we asked to go to the Turfan Hotel which we believed was centrally located.
 He took us there but at reception we found they only had dormitory beds and had not heard of the doubles with showers mentioned in LP.
-So we had our taxi take us to the Oasis which turns out to be renamed from Hotel #2 which it was called in when Lonely Planet did their write-up.
-We have a nice room with bathroom and a good shower, AC, etc for 100Y.
-The Japanese group were all here in the lobby along with the guys from our train compartment.
+So we had our taxi take us to the Oasis which turns out to have been renamed from Hotel #2 which was what it was called when Lonely Planet did their write-up.
+We have a nice room with bathroom and a good shower, AC, etc. for 100Y.
+The Japanese group were all here in the lobby along with their guides from our train compartment.
 Although they were whisked away promptly from Daheyan, it doesn't appear that they've done anything during the time we spent sitting on our bags at the bus station since breakfast isn't served until 9:30 or 10am.
 We arranged our "taxi" for the whole day tomorrow for 120Y (we can bring 4 more friends for no extra charge :-)).
 It seemed like a reasonable cost because the sites in the surrounding area require about 200 miles of driving.
-Too far to bike in the desert.
+Too far to bike in the desert!!

 After showering and changing we took a short walk.
 Turfan is very pleasant and probably our favorite stop during the journey.
 Grape vines on trellises arch over the side walks and across the streets providing plenty of shade.
 We walked over to the Turfan hotel and found another wing with another reception area.
 Probably where they are hiding those doubles.
 We went back to our hotel and had the expensive set meal for lunch.
 Good food, convenient location.
 After trying to serve myself some noodles that stretched on for miles I gave up and bit them off.
 One of the waitresses saw me and was very amused by this.